DFE-Digital/architecture/common-components/index.md

 <a name="cip"></a>
 ### 1. Cloud Infrastructure Platform

-The Cloud Infrastructure Platform (CIP) is Technology Directorate’s Microsoft Azure cloud hosting offer.
+The Cloud Infrastructure Platform (CIP) is the department's Microsoft Azure cloud hosting offer.
 It’s managed centrally and provides a highly flexible model that gives service lines _control_ and _consistency_ over how their business services are hosted.

-At its core, CIP is a set of principles, processes, and technologies that facilitate the development and delivery of cloud computing, cloud applications, and cloud services.
+At its core, CIP is a set of principles, processes, and technologies that facilitate the development and delivery of cloud computing, cloud applications and cloud services.

+It's extended features include [Enterprise API Management](#eapim).

 __Documentation__

-Read the [platform documentation](https://docs.platform.education.gov.uk/help/intro.html), that covers security, access, operations, monitoring.
-Note - you may need to request access.
+Read the [platform documentation](https://docs.platform.education.gov.uk/help/intro.html) that covers security, access, operations and monitoring.
+Note - you may need to request CIP access.

 __Support__

 CIP has a support team who handle incidents and requests.
 For each service using the platform, a range of support services are provided.
 All services receive:
 1. Policy support
 2. Guidance for security
 3. Guidance on best practice into production
 4. Working hours support

 Optional support services that can be requested during onboarding are:

 1. Support for Azure DevOps for new users
 2. More extensive support for security / firewalls
 3. Guidance for Azure engineering

-Read the team's [SharePoint wiki](https://educationgovuk.sharepoint.com/sites/ciog/groupdelivery/Home.aspx) for further information and ways to contact the CIP Engineering team.
+Read the team's [wiki](https://educationgovuk.sharepoint.com/sites/ciog/groupdelivery/Home.aspx) for further information and ways to contact the CIP Engineering team.

 You can raise an [onboarding request](https://dfe.service-now.com/serviceportal?id=sc_cat_item&sys_id=51b0b9c5db1ff7809402e1aa4b96197d&sysparm_category=19d07bc3dbff17003b929334ca9619bd) via the service catalogue.